 If you are having trouble finding a Maryland construction loan lender, talk to your builder (hint: us!).
 We’ve built homes in the past, and those homes required construction loans, so we know which lenders you actually have a shot with.

 Maryland Mortgage Lenders

-We’ve said it before, but just as a reminder: Finish Werks will work with just about all lenders.
-However, we recommend contacting Brad at SunTrust Mortgage.
-Brad's goal is "to help you cut through the clutter and noise in the mortgage marketplace, so you can quickly and efficiently find a loan that meets your objectives, and keeps construction adequately funded."
+We’ve said it before, but just as a reminder: Finish Werks will work with just about all lenders that will work with us.
+However, we recommend contacting Mark Wharton at Presidential Bank Mortgage on our resources page.
+Tom's goal is "to help you cut through the clutter and noise in the mortgage marketplace, so you can quickly and efficiently find a loan that meets your objectives, and keeps construction adequately funded."